2009 ICC Champions Trophy final

-The final of the 2009 ICC Champions Trophy cricket tournament was played on 5 October 2009 between New Zealand and Australia at the SuperSport Park, Centurion.
+The final of the 2009 ICC Champions Trophy was played on 5 October 2009 between New Zealand and Australia at the SuperSport Park, Centurion.
 Australia qualified into the final by defeating England in the first semi final while New Zealand defeated Pakistan in the second semi final.
-Australia won the final by 6 wickets, their second consecutive Champions Trophy final.
+Australia won the final by 6 wickets, their second consecutive Champions Trophy final victory.
+Shane Watson earned the man of the match award while Ricky Ponting was named the man of the series for scoring 288 runs throughout the tournament.

-Road to the Final
+Road to the final

-First Semi-Final
+Australia

-The first semi final was played between Australia and England on 2 October 2009 at the SuperSport Park, Centurion.
+Australia dominated throughout the tournament.
+In the group stage, they defeated West Indies and Pakistan while the match with India ended in a no result due to rain.
+They played the first semi-final against England in Centurion.
 England batted first and set target of 258 which Australia achieved in 41.2 overs.
 Shane Watson and Ricky Ponting scored 136 and 111 runs—both not out—sharing 252 runs from 242 balls, Australia highest partnership in One Day Internationals (ODIs).
 Watson was given man of the match award.

-Second Semi-Final
+New Zealand

-New Zealand played Pakistan in the second semi-final at the New Wanderers Stadium, Johannesburg, and defeated them by 5 wickets.
-Achieving the target of 234 runs, New Zealand highest scorer was Grant Elliott, with 75 not out.
+After losing the first match to South Africa, New Zealand made a comeback by defeating Sri Lanka and England in the group stage.
+They played the second semi-final against Pakistan in Johannesburg.
+Pakistan batted first and set target of 234 which New Zealand achieved in 47.5 overs with Grant Elliott being the highest run-scorer.
 Daniel Vettori earned the man of the match award for his all-round performance; he took 3 wickets for 43 runs in 10 overs and scored 41 runs.